What is a Building Consent?

-- If Council has accepted your application for processing, it is lodged in the computer system and the processing clock starts.
+- If Council has accepted your application for processing, it is lodged in the computer system and the processing clock starts at the date the application was last submitted (if multiple submissions).
 The Council has up to 20 working days to process the application.

-NOTE: If you have mailed, emailed, or made an on-line application (Matamata-Piako) and documentation is missing or not up to standard, your application will be held until you have provided the required information (within a given timeframe).
+NOTE: If you have mailed, emailed, or made an online application (online: Matamata-Piako) and documentation is missing or not up to standard, your application will be held until you have provided the required information (within a given timeframe).
 Council will contact you in regards to further information that is required, but your application cannot be lodged for processing until this information is received.

 The fees will be calculated and a deposit may be required when you lodge your application and the remainder paid prior to consent granting.
 Some Councils may require all fees paid at lodgement.
 Fees are based on the value of the project, project type, charges for inspections including mileage, MBIE levy, BRANZ levy, accreditation levy and document archive fees (a copy must be kept for the life of the building).
 Refer to your Council’s Fees & Charges list.